-The Africa Progress Panel (APP) is urging Swiss authorities to demand more transparency of its…Continue
+The Africa Progress Panel (APP) is urging Swiss authorities to demand more transparency of its commodities traders, ahead of this week’s top-level commodities conference in Lausanne. …Continue

 A grim history of secret mining deals in the Democratic Republic of the Congo (DRC) has prevented the country’s mineral wealth from benefiting its 67 million citizens.
-But political initiatives and international engagement give hope that the DRC is moving more quickly towards greater…Continue
+But political initiatives and international engagement give hope that the DRC is moving more quickly towards greater transparency.

 Niger’s uranium powers one in three light bulbs in France, but delivers little to the Nigerien people.
 A major uranium producer with a population of just 17 million, Niger is one of the world’s poorest countries.
 Some 90 percent of its people have no electricity at all.

-Switzerland must boost transparency and regulation of Swiss and Swiss-registered oil traders, whose practices are draining billions of dollars from Nigeria and complicating impressive efforts to reform Nigeria’s oil industry, including compliance with the Extractive Industries Transparency Initiative…Continue
+Switzerland must boost transparency and regulation of Swiss and Swiss-registered oil traders, whose practices are draining billions of dollars from Nigeria and complicating impressive efforts to reform Nigeria’s oil industry, including compliance with the Extractive Industries Transparency Initiative (EITI).

 Added by Stephen Yeboah on December 3, 2013 at 16:00 — No Comments

 Smart politicians talk about reform but they understand the value of promise without delivery, one academic told participants at a conference in Oxford last week.
-Organised by Oxfam and Oxford University, the one-day conference discussed how extractive industries can work for African…Continue
+Organised by Oxfam and Oxford University, the one-day conference discussed how extractive industries can work for African people.

 Added by Stephen Yeboah on November 7, 2013 at 22:30 — No Comments